ZawWin/kaggle-n-redshift/README.md

    ```
    * After the user is created, you can then go back to Airflow UI and log in with the newly created user.

-## How to run the dag with Airflow ##
+## Running the job with Airflow ##
    * Download the current repository into ~/Desktop/airflow folder you created.
 That is your airflow home directory.
 When you go back to Airflow UI, you will see an error message.
 That's okay.
 Because you haven't created your redshift connection and s3_bucket in airflow yet.
    * Create your 's3_bucket' under variables in Airflow UI.
 Name exactly 's3_bucket' for variable name.
 The code will look for that name.
    * Under connections in Airflow UI, create the two following connections:
         * Amazon Web Services connection.
 Make sure the name is 'aws_credentials'.
         * Postgres connection.
 Make sure the name is 'redshift'.
-    * If everything runs as expected, you should see error message clear up and see something like this when you click on the dag.
+   * If everything runs as expected, you should see error message clear up and see your dag in Dag list.

+## Workflow ##
+### Conceptual Diagram ###

+### Actual Data Flow Diagram ###

+## Use Cases ##

+What questions can be answered using this dataset?

+- Number of hospitals in low income zip area?
+- Total Number of population and Average Income in low income zip code?
+- Hospital locations and contact information along with their ratings?
+- Correlation between number of hospitals and total number of population in each zip code and determine underserved areas.